 All doctoral students must pass the Comprehensive Examination by the end of their second academic year.
-As outlined in the "Regulations Governing Graduate Study at the University of Pittsburgh," the decision whether or not a student has met the criteria for passing the Comprehensive Examination is based on the student's performance on the final examinations in the six required graduate core courses listed in Section A.1.
-A graduate student is deemed to have passed the Comprehensive Examination if the student has met the QPA requirement (QPA > 3.0 in all classes and in the core physics classes) and has obtained a final examination score of at least 60% in each of the six core courses.
+The decision whether or not a student has met the criteria for passing the Comprehensive Examination is based on the student's performance in the required graduate core courses listed in Section 4.A.
 As the Comprehensive Examination must be passed by the end of the second year, this means that each student gets two attempts to pass the Comprehensive Examination.
-The same standard for final examination grades applies to students who were exempted from the particular course.